translate/pootle/docs/server/fabric_deployment.rst

 - :file:`deploy/ENVIRONMENT/settings.conf`
   Pootle-specific settings for the server (it will override the defaults).
-For example, the settings for connecting to the DB will go here.
+For example, the settings for connecting to the database will go here.

 - :file:`deploy/ENVIRONMENT/virtualhost.conf`
   Apache VirtualHost configuration file.